NanoAdblocker/NanoCore2/notes/sanity_tests.md

 **Actions**
 1. Go to `https://gorhill.github.io/uBlock/tests/`
-1. Navigate to procedural cosmetic filters page
+1. Click `Procedural cosmetic filters`
-1. Add filters
+1. Add filters as instructed
 1. Reload the page
 1. Wait 5 seconds

 **Expected**
-1. All boxes are green and stays green
+1. All boxes are green and stay green
-1. No highlight markers and no linter markers in my filters tab
+1. No highlight marker and no linter marker in `My filters` tab

 **Cleanup**
 1. Remove added filters